 What if you could do all your marketing in one place?
 Forget all the log ins, passwords, am I forgetting to do things?
-As an artist, wouldn’t it be ideal to have a total marketing service that does it all?
+As an artist, wouldn’t it be ideal to have a total marketing art service that does it all?
 Let’s be honest, perfect solutions rarely exist and one size does not fit all or else we would all be using them.
-Fortunately, there are a few services out there that bundle together several features that artists use together in convenient and efficient ways.
+Fortunately, there are a few services out there that bundle together several features that you can use together in convenient and efficient ways.

 What is marketing?

-But first and in order to understand what you may need, what is marketing?
+First and in order to understand what you may need, what is marketing?
 There is no single definition which applies to all.